suhanw/chatbot/README.md

 ### Features

+- Polish the format of the AI responses
 - Add the ability to edit conversation titles
 - Add file upload support to enable multi-modal conversations
 - Add conversation export/sharing